ang-zeyu/infisearch/docs/src/introduction.md

 > ⚠️
 > It is **not possible** to use InfiSearch for **client-side indexing** since the indexer is a cli tool.
->
-> If this is the use case, consider other lighter-weight libraries like lunr.js that already fit well.

 ## How it Works: